solidocean007/Retail-Sight/front-end/src/supplier_sharing_plan.md

 ## 🧠 6.
 Supplier Dashboard Features
 - View:
-  - Posts shared with you via `sharedWith`
+  - Posts shared with you via `sharedWithCompanies`
   - Posts you’ve highlighted (filtered by `highlightedBySuppliers`)
   - Posts shared by you (from `postSharesAudit`)
 - Actions: